Losing My Eyesight to MacTel — Juxtafoveal Macular Telangiectasia

 I started to notice, however, that even with my glasses on I was closing one eye to read or look at the computer.

 My mother thinks my computer caused my bad eyesight!
 It didn't.
 I’m starting to notice I’m not seeing things at a distance very well.
 Mailboxes and signs look like kids on bikes to me.
 The birds land in the feeder, and I can’t tell what they are anymore unless I go by color or general size.
 I said to my husband, "Look at the bird."
 He said, "It's a chipmunk."

-My symptoms are blurred vision.
+My main symptom is blurred vision.
 Straight lines appear wavy or crooked.
 I can't read cans or the back of boxes anymore.
 Any kind of small print is just impossible.
 I notice now my eyes get a tired feeling easily.
-I have trouble with real bright colors; they hurt my eyes.
+I have trouble with real bright colors — they hurt my eyes.
 Some days my eyes are better than others.
-If my eyesight is suddenly gone one morning I'm supposed to call the doctor.
+If my eyesight is suddenly gone one morning, I'm supposed to call the doctor.
 Duh!

 This is not macular degeneration.
 Many people think it is.

 Sources For MacTel

 The retina “takes the picture” of objects you look at and sends the message to the brain.
 The fovea is the central portion of the retina that is responsible for sharp reading vision.
 In JFT the tiny foveal blood vessels become irregular and dilated.

 I hate the thought of losing my eyesight, but I think one morning I may wake up and it will be gone.
 The doctor wrote the name of my condition for me, and this is what he wrote: MacTel, or Juxtafoveal Telangiectasia.
 I asked him for information, but he had none to give me.
 He really has not given me any hope of anything being done for this disease.
 I have had all sorts of tests done.